Prostate Cancer Clinical Trial

 Other immunodeficiency diseases that in the opinion of the investigator could compromise the participants or limit treatment efficacy

-Serious intercurrent medical illness that, in the judgment of the investigator, would interfere with participant s ability to carry out the treatment program.
+Serious intercurrent medical illness that, in the judgment of the investigator, would interfere with a participant s ability to carry out the treatment program.

 Current use of other medications for urinary symptoms including 5-alpha reductase inhibitors (finasteride and dutasteride) and alternative medications known to alter PSA (e.g. phytoestrogens and saw palmetto).